 Telephonic Press Briefing with Kurt Volker Special Representative for Ukraine Negotiations

-Moderator: Greetings to everyone from the U.S. Department of State.
-I would like to welcome our participants dialing in from across Europe, and thank all of you for joining this discussion.
+Moderator: Greetings to everyone from the U.S. European Media Hub in Brussels.
+I would like to welcome our participants dialing in from around Europe, and thank all of you for joining this discussion.

-Today we are pleased to be joined from Washington by Ambassador Kurt Volker, the U.S. Special Representative for Ukraine Negotiations.
-We thank you, Ambassador Volker, for taking the time to speak with us today.
+Now that the U.S. government shutdown is over, we are very pleased to be able to host Ambassador Kurt Volker, the U.S. Special Representative for Ukraine Negotiations for another call with us.
+We thank you, Ambassador Volker for taking the time to speak with us today.

 We will begin today’s call with opening remarks from Ambassador Volker, and then we will turn to your questions.
 We will try to get to as many as we can during the time that we have, which is approximately 30 minutes.
 As a reminder, today’s call is on the record.